-Even if you don’t do Easter breakfast, the cheese bread makes a wondeful appetizer served in the form of small sandwhiches filled with capocollo or salami or preserved artichokes and a little mayo.
+Even if you don’t do Easter breakfast, the cheese bread makes a wonderful appetizer served in the form of small sandwiches filled with capocollo or salami or preserved artichokes and a little mayo.

 The bread keeps several days if kept in a plastic bag.
 Refrigerate if you live in a warm climate and slightly heat slices in the microwave before serving.